Content from Introduction

 about it, please see the “Manipulating,

-analyzing and exporting data with tidyverse” lesson.
+analyzing and exporting data with tidyverse” lesson, or the

 Let’s load the data with read_csv()